Quicklinks

 Introduction

-This pupose of this guide is to assist you with locating legal statutues, regulations, cases and secondary materials (encyclopedias, law reviews, dictionaries, etc.).
-Use the blue-tabbed navigation scheme above to navigate to the different portions of this guide.
+This purpose of this guide is to assist you with locating legal statutes, regulations, cases and secondary materials (encyclopedias, law reviews, dictionaries, etc.).
+Use the blue-tabbed navigation scheme to the left to navigate to the different portions of this guide.

 The Library's law collection is extensive, focusing on U.S. and Maryland statutes, cases, and regulations.
-The collection includes access to over 500 print and electronic law reviews and legal periodicals.
+The collection includes access to over 500 electronic law reviews and legal periodicals.

 We collect legal encyclopedias and law related monographs or books.
-These books can be found in the electronic Johns Hopkins University Libraries Catalog.
+These books can be found in Catalyst, the electronic Johns Hopkins University library catalog.
 Many of the well known legal sources are available electronically.
 Through this page we provide access to several internet based sources and databases.

 Cases and Law Reviews